Skip to content

 How does a HELOC work?

 A HELOC has both a “line amount” and an “initial draw amount.”
-The line amount is the maximum credit limit for the HELOC, and the initial draw amount is how much money you choose to initially pull out at the time the HELOC is opened.
-During the first 3 or 10 years of the HELOC, you may take as many draws as you’d like up to the HELOC’s “line amount” (i.e., credit limit).
-A HELOC with a 3-year draw period generally has a slightly lower interest rate than a HELOC with a 10-year draw period, but you may choose either option.
+The line amount is the maximum credit limit for your HELOC, and the initial draw amount is how much money you choose to initially pull out at the time the HELOC is opened.
+Your maximum line amount (i.e., credit limit) is based on your debt-to-income ratio and the current value of your home as determined by either an automated valuation model (AVM) or an appraisal.

-The HELOC is a 30-year loan.
-You are only required to make minimum “interest-only” payments on your HELOC balance during the first 3 or 10 years, but you may pay down the principal if you’d like.
-After the first 3 or 10 years, the loan re-amortizes for the remaining 20 or 27 years, and principal and interest payments become due.
-After the initial 3-year or 10-year draw period, the option to take additional draws is no longer available.
+You are only required to make minimum “interest-only” payments on your HELOC balance during the first 10 years, but you may also pay down the principal balance if you’d like.
+After the first 10 years, the loan re-amortizes for the final 20 years, and principal and interest payments become due on the HELOC balance at that time.

 The HELOC is an adjustable-rate mortgage (ARM) that moves in lockstep with the Prime Rate and has a ceiling (maximum) interest rate of 18%.
 Whenever the Fed hikes or cuts the Federal funds rate, the interest rate on HELOC adjusts accordingly.